 - Open a BLAST page at the National Center for Biotechnology Information (NCBI).

-- Click on BLAST to go to the BLAST page.
+- Click on the BLAST link in the "Popular Resources" list on the right to get to the BLAST page

 - Fill out the protein BLAST query form, which should look similar to Figure 2, below, when you are done.